robstave/angular2-training/session-two/page2.md

 > To enable experimental support for decorators, you must enable the experimentalDecorators compiler option either on the command line or in your tsconfig.json:

-Angular2 uses these features a lot.
+Angular uses these features a lot.
 Just think about all the @component and @Input things we saw earlier.

 Lets look back at a tsconfig.json file that was created a while back in our angular cli session.